-Element/Dimension Course Outcomes Descriptors Knowledge and understanding CO1 Develop a basic understanding of French literary genres and historical traditions.
-Skills related to one's specialisation CO 2 Students will improve their oral and written communication skills through in-class discussions and assignments pertaining to French literature.
-Application of knowledge and skills CO 3 This course will prepare students for academic research by equipping them with the skills to critically analyse literary and cultural texts and contexts.
+Element/Dimension Course Descriptors Outcomes Knowledge and CO1 Develop a basic understanding of French literary genres understanding and historical traditions.
+Skills related to CO 2 Students will improve their oral and written one's specialisation communication skills through in-class discussions and assignments pertaining to French literature.
+Application of CO 3 This course will prepare students for academic research knowledge and by equipping them with the skills to critically analyse skills literary and cultural texts and contexts.

-Generic learning of CO 4 Cultivate a nuanced awareness of cultural, social, outcomes and political issues that have shaped France.
+Generic learning of CO 4 Cultivate a nuanced awareness of cultural, social, and outcomes political issues that have shaped France.